observablehq/plot/docs/marks/raster.md

 ```
 :::

-As an alternative to interpolating samples, you can supply values as a continuous function *f*(*x*,*y*); the raster mark will invoke this function for the midpoint of each pixel in the raster grid, similar to a WebGL fragment shader.
+As an alternative to interpolating discrete samples, you can supply values as a continuous function *f*(*x*,*y*); the raster mark will invoke this function for the midpoint of each pixel in the raster grid, similar to a WebGL fragment shader.
 For example, below we visualize the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) by counting the number of iterations needed until the point “escapes”.

 :::plot defer
 ```js